rfeinman/learning-to-learn/README.md

 significant speedup with a larger CPU count machine.

-Once training is complete, you can plot heatmaps & contours of the results using `notebooks/plot_results_experiments1and2.ipynb`.
+Once training is complete, you can plot heatmaps & contours of the results using the notebook `plot_results_experiments1and2.ipynb`.

-To perform the parametric sensitivity tests with the CNN, see `notebooks/parametric_tests_cnn.ipynb` for a walk-through.
+To perform the parametric sensitivity tests with the CNN, see the notebook `parametric_tests_cnn.ipynb` for a walk-through.

+**arXiv:** There are 2 additional experiments in the arXiv version of the paper under section "Experiment 2."
+First, we repeated the cnn_loop above, but this time training the CNN to label objects according to their color name.
+To run this experiment, follow the same steps from above but use the script `cnn_loop_color.py`.
+Secondly, we visualized the filters of a shape-trained and a color-trained CNN.
+This can be reproduced using the notebook `notebooks/visualize_cnn_filters.ipynb`

 ### Experiment 3